PanosK92/SpartanEngine/readme.md

 - On the fly GPU-based mip generation - with only one dispatch.
 - Unified deferred rendering with transparency (BSDF with same render path).
 - Vulkan and DirectX 12 (WIP) backends with universal HLSL shaders.
+- Screen space shadows from Bend Studio's Days Gone.
+- Screen space global illumination, reflections.
 - Advanced shadow features with penumbra and colored translucency.
-- Screen space global illumination, reflections, and shadows.
 - Physical light units (intensity from lumens and color from kelvin).
 - Comprehensive debug rendering options.
 - Frustum culling.